Enter the 2 shortest sides of the right triangle to calculate the hypotenuse and longest side of a right-angled triangle.

 Do you want a 100% Ad-free website?
 Join Premium and get access to a clean fast website with no ads, affiliate link or sticky banners.Join Premium Now

 Frequently Asked Questions

 You can find answers of frequently asked questions about our tool in the list below.
 Is your specific question not in the list?
 Please send us a message via Facebook or Instagram.

-The formula to calculate the hypotenuse is "c = √(a² + b²)" where C is the hypotenuse.
+The formula to calculate the hypotenuse of a right triangle is c = √(a² + b²).
+In the formula C is the hypotenuse and A & B the short sides of the triangle.
 The formula only works for triangles that are right-angled (angle of 90 degrees).